ayr-ton/awesome-geek-podcasts/README.md

 * [Ask Noah](https://www.jupiterbroadcasting.com/show/asknoah/) - Noah answers questions about technology, business, community and Linux
 * [Away From The Keyboard](http://awayfromthekeyboard.com/category/podcasts/) - Away From The Keyboard is where technologists tell their stories of how they started, how they grew, how they learned, and how they unwind.
 * [Away from Keyboard](https://changelog.com/afk) – Exploring the human side of creative work.
 * [Azure Friday](https://channel9.msdn.com/Shows/Azure-Friday) - Scott Hanselman sits down with the actual engineers who build Azure on his journey to learn how to program the cloud.
-No marketing, no BS, just two engineers and a laptop in short managable chunks.
+No marketing, no BS, just two engineers and a laptop in short manageable chunks.
 * [Base.cs](https://www.codenewbie.org/basecs) - Beginner-friendly computer science lessons based on Vaidehi Joshi's base.cs blog series, produced by CodeNewbie.
 * [Beats, Rye & Types](http://beatsryetypes.com/) - Two old friends, discuss their three main obsessions: music, food, and programming.
 * [Between Screens](https://soundcloud.com/between-screens) - Expect to find content about the following topics: Ruby, Rails, Sinatra, Sass, Javascript, Design Patterns, Jekyll, Client-Side Web Apps, Rust, Typography, Git, Responsive Design, Prototyping, Web Design, Type Design and more.
 * [Blockchain Insider](https://bi.11fs.com/) - Weekly podcast specialising in all things blockchain, ledger technology and crypto currencies.
 * [Boagworld Show](https://boagworld.com/show) - Boagworld is a podcast about digital strategy, management and user experience.
 It offers practical advice, news, tools, review and interviews with leading figures in the web design community.
 * [BookBytes](https://www.orbit.fm/bookbytes/) - A book club podcast for developers.
-* [Bootstrapped](http://bootstrapped.fm/) - Both Ian and Andrey are experience startup founders, both have had major blows and successes in their career.
-You can learn alot listening to them.
+* [Bootstrapped](http://bootstrapped.fm/) - Both Ian and Andrey are experienced startup founders, both have had major blows and successes in their career.
+You can learn a lot listening to them.
 * [Bootstrapped Web](http://bootstrappedweb.com/) - Bootstrapped Web is for entrepreneurs bootstrapping their startups, who believe that the best way to get to where we're going is to learn by doing.
 * [BSDNow](http://www.bsdnow.tv/) - A Weekly BSD Podcast - News, Interviews and Tutorials.
 * [BSDTalk](http://bsdtalk.blogspot.com/) - Talking about the BSD family of free operating systems.